-Thank you for your interest in the Macy Catalyst Awards for Transformation in Graduate Medical Education.
-The 2025 application cycle will open on June 24.
+Thank you for your interest in the Catalyst Awards for Transformation in Graduate Medical Education.
+The 2025 application cycle is now closed.

 Successful proposals will describe, implement, and evaluate innovative strategies to equip learners with the tools, skills, and strategies to flourish in the clinical learning environment.
 The first two completed cycles have already demonstrated the potential of these awards to make positive changes within their specific learning environments as well as to provide important models that can be utilized by other programs and institutions.